msfs11/ConsentManager/README.md

 PATCH /consents/{uuid}
 Request body:
 {
-  Active: true/false
+  active: true/false
 }
 ```

+### Compliance operations
+**Get consents signed by user**

-Policy updates: When a company updates their policy, existing users can be notified and asked to review and update their consent preferences.
+Policy updates: When a company updates their policy, existing users can be notified and asked to review and .
 ConsentManager updates the consent data in the database and enforces the updated consent policies.
 Admin management: ConsentManager provides ability for monitoring received consents and data-subject requests.
 ConsentManager stores the consent data in the database and enforces the consent policies.